JACGWD/Responsive-Design-Winter-2025/week-11-notes.md

 ## Common Mistakes

+- Not following instruction posted on GitHub
+- Not putting in enough time for homework
+- Not asking enough questions outside of class time
+- Not asking for help outside of class time
-- No decoration in HTML, only use CSS
+- Adding decorative elements in the HTML, not using only CSS
-- No capitals or spaces in css selector names.flex-container
+- Using capitals or spaces in css selector names
-- Missing reset.
+- Not adding the CSS reset.
 [Use this code](https://raw.githubusercontent.com/JACGWD/CSS-Reset-Selector/refs/heads/main/reset/simple-css-reset-v2.2.css) at the top of your stylesheet.
 - Make sure your .flex-container divs all have **exactly two elements** inside: a \<picture> tag, and either a single \<p> or a \<div> with multiple other tags inside it.
 This will create two exactly columns.
-- Not putting in enough time for homework
-- Not asking enough questions
-- Not asking for help outside of class time.

 ## Simplified Page Layout